fieldtrip/website/development/project/integrate_with_mne.md

 Currently, there is no export functionality to create mne-Epochs from fieldtrip.
 Feel free to add it on [https://github.com/fieldtrip/fieldtrip](https://github.com/fieldtrip/fieldtrip).

-And then in Python, you can read the ''Epochs'' wit
+And then in Python, you can read the ''Epochs'' with:

 ```python
     from mne import read_epochs